-Page Bowden, Director of External Relations
+Celeste Tiller, Director of External Relations

 The director of External Relations is responsible for establishing, developing, maintaining, and growing relationships with the community to increase graduate student enrollment and internships for both undergraduate and graduate students.

-Terri Guidry, Data Management Coordinator
+Brian Hipp, Data Management Coordinator

 The Data Management Coordinator reports to the dean of the College of Business Administration.
-She is responsible for managing data on a multitude of functions including assessment, student evaluations, productivity statistics, accrediting reports and data analysis activities.
+He is responsible for managing data on a multitude of functions including assessment, student evaluations, productivity statistics, accrediting reports and data analysis activities.

 Melvin Young, Instructional Technology Coordinator